 You will be taught by staff from one of the largest groups of Marketing faculty in the UK, including academics who are internationally recognised.

-Our complement of academics and marketing practitioners offer extensive experience and expertise in areas such as brand marketing, advertising, services marketing, e-marketing, retailing, international marketing, consumer behaviour, business to business marketing, marketing ethics, innovation and strategy.
+Our complement of academics and marketing practitioners offer extensive experience and expertise in areas such as brand marketing, advertising, services marketing, retailing, international marketing, consumer behaviour, business to business marketing, innovation and strategy.

 By the end of this 12-month programme, you will have acquired a high standard of knowledge in the principles, theoretical concepts and practice of international marketing.
 You will study core modules such as Marketing Management, Marketing Research, International Marketing Context, Cross-Cultural Communication, International Marketing Strategy in addition to a range of specialist electives.
 We will help you further develop a range of personal skills which will be of great value for an international marketing career - including skills in cross-cultural communication, managing research projects, presentations, critiquing literature, problem-solving and team work.
 You will also undertake a substantial research dissertation on an international marketing topic of your choice.

-Business School Scholarships may be available, see the postgraduate scholarships page for further details.
+Business School Scholarships may be available, find out more about

-International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government.
-Find out more about International Scholarships.
+International students can often gain funding through overseas research scholarships, Commonwealth scholarships or their home government;

-At least an upper second-class degree or postgraduate diploma from a UK university or equivalent.
+A good Honours degree (2:1 or higher) or postgraduate diploma from a UK university or equivalent.